hadolint/hadolint/README.md

                            ignore=DLxxxx`
   -t,--failure-threshold THRESHOLD
-                           Exit with failure code only when rules with a severity equal to or above THRESHOLD are violated.
+                           Exit with failure code only when rules with a severity above THRESHOLD are violated.
                            Accepted values: [error | warning | info | style |
                            ignore | none] (default: info)
 ```